slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 overview: How to Use JupyterLab to Submit Jobs to the OSG's Central Pool
 published: true
 permalink: blog/jupyterlab-and-osg-condor-pool.html
-attribution: Muhammad A
+attribution: The SLATE Team
 layout: post
 type: markdown
 tag: draft
 ---

+In our previous blog post on [JupyterLab and HTCondor with SLATE](https://slateci.io/blog/slate-jupyter-condor-june-2020.html), we showed how a user can leverage multiple SLATE catalog applications to deploy a JupyterLab instance and a test HTCondor pool on SLATE.

-In this blog post, we demonstrate how you can deploy a JupyterLab from the SLATE catalog, and then use it to submit HTCondor jobs to the OSG's central pool.
+In this blog post, however, we demonstrate how you can deploy a JupyterLab from the SLATE catalog, and then use it to submit HTCondor jobs to the OSG's central pool.
+We thought this would be very helpful for those users who work with such a production-scale high-throughput cluster and would like to use the condor-submit feature that's integrated within the SLATE JupyterLab application to submit their jobs.

 In this blog post, we assume you have a SLATE account and client installed on your laptop (c.f. the [SLATE quickstart](https://slateci.io/docs/quickstart/)) and access to a SLATE registered Kubernetes cluster.

 <!--end_excerpt-->

-### Step 1
+## Step 1

 To be able to submit jobs to OSG, you'll need an authentication token and a project name in OSG.
 If you're already have that, you can proceed to Step 2.

-If you don't already have access, you can reach out to the [OSG Support Team](https://support.opensciencegrid.org/support/tickets/new) to request access to the OSG computing cluster and mention in your request that you'll be submitting jobs from the "slateci.io" domain.
+If you don't already have access, you can submit a ticket to the [OSG Research Facilitation team](https://support.opensciencegrid.org/support/tickets/new) requesting access to the OSG Central Pool and mention in your ticket that you'll be submitting jobs from the `slateci.io` domain.
 Once your request is processed and approved, you should have a submit authentication token and project name that you can use in the next steps.

-### Step 2
+## Step 2

 The next step is to create a SLATE secret for your submit token.

 Copy the token and paste it into a file named `submit-token`.

-Then create a secret using the below SLATE command and the above token file you created<small>(Please change &lt;your-group&gt; in the command to your SLATE group name, and &lt;a-cluster&gt; to the target cluster name that you want to use for your deployment)</small>:
+Then, create a secret using the below SLATE command and the above token file you created<small>(Please change &lt;your-group&gt; in the command to your SLATE group name, and &lt;a-cluster&gt; to the target cluster name that you want to use for your deployment)</small>:

 	$ slate secret create submit-auth-token --group <your-group> --cluster <a-cluster> --from-file condor_token=submit-token Successfully created secret submit-auth-token with ID secret_dHiGnjAgR2A

-### Step 3
+## Step 3

-#### Deploy JupyterLab
+### Deploy JupyterLab
 Download the base configurations:

 	$ slate app get-conf --dev jupyter-notebook > jupyter.conf